Persikota Tangerang: Players

+Current squad

 Supporters

 Persikota Tangerang has a large fanbase called Benteng Mania.
 Benteng Mania was founded in 1994 and its headquarters is at the Benteng Stadium, home to Persikota Tangerang.
 Benteng Mania now has 10,000 members in Tangerang.

 Benteng Mania has its branches all around Indonesia.
 Among them are: Transit, Ciledug, V-room, Hard Kids, Sepatan, Benteng Makassar, Cipondoh, Benda, Kota, Kota Bumi, C-mone, Karawaci, Benua Indah complex (ROBIN), BInong, and Tanah Tinggi.

 Benteng Mania also sang its own official songs during matches.

-Club rivalries
+Rivalries

-Unlike the Old Indonesia derby between Persija Jakarta and Persib Bandung, the Tangerang Derby can actually be said to be young.
+Persikota has a rivalry with a team from the same region in Greater Tangerang, namely Persita Tangerang.
+Unlike the Old Indonesia derby between Persija Jakarta and Persib Bandung, the Tangerang derby can actually be said to be young.
 The beginning of the rivalry between the two Tangerang clubs was due to the expansion of the Tangerang area (which at that time was still a district).
 When it was still called Tangerang Regency, the only football club that existed was Persita Tangerang which had been established since 1953.

 Matches between these two clubs often present a high level of rivalry, not only from the club side but also from its supporters, a number of riots between supporters often break out when these two teams compete.
 This led the Tangerang Indonesian Ulema Council (MUI) to issue a fatwa forbidden to hold a football match in this area in 2012.
-This is of course the implication of a number of victims who have fallen due to the riots of supporters throughout the history of the Tangerang Derby.
+This is of course the implication of a number of victims who have fallen due to the riots of supporters throughout the history of the Tangerang derby.